faizan200991/levelup/README.md

 *   `SUPABASE_URL`
 *   `SUPABASE_ANON_KEY`

-## 🎓 Technical Interview Prep (Q&A)
+## 🎓 Key Design Decisions

-### Q1: How do you handle real-time state without overloading the client?
-**Answer:** "We use Supabase Realtime which utilizes WebSockets.
-Instead of the client polling the database every few seconds (O(n) complexity), the server pushes only relevant delta changes to the specific user channel.
-This ensures that a student with 100+ notifications only receives the one they need, keeping memory usage low."
+**Why WebSocket subscriptions instead of polling?** Supabase Realtime uses WebSockets, so the server pushes only relevant delta changes to the specific user's channel instead of the client repeatedly checking for updates.
+A student with 100+ notifications only receives the one they need, keeping bandwidth and memory usage low as the number of concurrent users grows.

-### Q2: Why Framer Motion for the Focus Mode?
-**Answer:** "CSS transitions often trigger layout 'snapping' because they don't know about the final geometry of child elements.
-Framer Motion's `layout` prop uses the FLIP (First, Last, Invert, Play) technique, calculating the delta in milliseconds and applying hardware-accelerated transforms.
-This results in a 60fps expansion of the code editor that feels native."
+**Why Framer Motion for Focus Mode?** CSS transitions alone don't account for the final geometry of child elements, which causes layout "snapping."
+Framer Motion's `layout` prop uses the FLIP (First, Last, Invert, Play) technique to calculate the delta and apply hardware-accelerated transforms, giving a smooth 60fps expansion of the code editor.

-### Q3: How is the AI Tutor's 'Non-Cheating' behavior enforced?
-**Answer:** "System prompting.
-We pass a 'System Instruction' to the Gemini-3-Flash model stating: 'You are a master technical mentor.
-Your goal is to guide students to an answer by identifying the logical flaw in their code.
-NEVER provide the full solution block.'
-This ensures the pedagogic value is preserved."
+**How is the AI tutor's "no direct answers" behavior enforced?** Via explicit system instruction to the Gemini model: it is told to identify the logical flaw in the student's code and guide them toward the fix without ever supplying the corrected code block.
+This is a deliberate constraint, not an incidental behavior — most AI coding assistants optimize for producing correct code fast, which is the wrong incentive for learning.

 ---

-## 📈 Social Impact: LinkedIn Draft

-**Headline: Why I built LEVELUP: Fixing the "Copy-Paste" Education Crisis 🚀**

-I’m thrilled to introduce **LEVELUP**, a platform I’ve been developing to transform how we teach engineering. 💻

-Modern coding education is broken.
-We watch a video, we copy a tutorial, we get stuck on a typo, and we quit.
-I wanted to build something that feels like the cockpit of a high-performance jet, not a slow-moving classroom.

-**Key Innovations:**
-✅ **Real-Time Synergy:** Teacher feedback, peer momentum, and notifications happen INSTANTLY via Supabase.
-✅ **AI Mentorship:** Integrated Gemini-3-Flash moves students from frustration to "Aha!" moments by explaining logic, not just fixing bugs.
-✅ **Engineering-First UI:** A high-density, compact workspace designed for serious engineering.
-✅ **Community Hub:** Follow peers, share momentum, and build your network while you learn.

-We aren't just teaching syntax; we're building the next generation of engineers.

-Check out the evolution here: [Insert Link]

-#EdTech #Engineering #ReactJS #Supabase #AI #Gemini #WebDevelopment #TypeScript #FutureOfLearning

----

-Developed with ⚡ to help students learn faster and get hired.
+Developed to help students learn faster with immediate, always-available feedback.
-// force vercel rebuild
-// fix vercel trigger
-// trigger vercel redeploy